albertpang/albertpang/README.md

 - 🌱 I’m currently learning new things.

 I have a couple projects ongoing related to the interests that I have.
-A majority of my time is consumed with my updated PyAutoCAD function that uses Python to draft and review AutoCAD DWGs.
+A majority of my time is consumed with my updated PyAutoCAD module that uses Python to draft and review AutoCAD DWGs.

 <!---
 albertpang/albertpang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.